Senior Banking & Compliance Executive | Enterprise CMS Transformation | Regulatory Governance Leadership

 Led Project Odyssey, a multi-workstream compliance modernization initiative designed to remediate inherited governance gaps, rebuild testing discipline, modernize Archer workflow execution, elevate executive reporting, strengthen issue accountability, and establish an AI-enabled future-state operating framework for North American Compliance Assurance.

-Directed Risk and Control Self-Assessments, enterprise mitigation planning, control design, and executive governance reporting across mortgage, credit card, consumer loan, and small business lending channels supporting more than $90B+ in regulated lending activity.
+Directed Risk and Control Self-Assessments, enterprise mitigation planning, control design, and executive governance reporting across mortgage, credit card, consumer loan, and small business lending channels.

 Second-line compliance partner for residential lending and credit card business lines.
 Fair lending oversight, control design, CRA program governance, and regulatory advisory across consumer products.
 Foundational grounding in consumer banking regulation and enterprise compliance methodology.